Innovative Treatment Could Help Solve Global Public Health Crisis

 JAMIE PEYTON SNAPPED AN INSTAGRAM PHOTO of herself while aboard an airplane headed to England in May.
 In her hand, she held a tiny, stuffed horse wearing a University of California, Davis, T-shirt.

 It was the perfect photo for the mission.
-The UC Davis veterinarian had been called to save a real horse.
+The UC Davis integrative medicine veterinarian had been called to save a real horse.
 An 18-month-old gypsy cob pony had been found abandoned and starving in a field in Yorkshire.
 That wasn’t the worst of it.

 Her face was horrifically scarred with oozing wounds from extensive third-degree chemical burns.
 The injuries left her unable to open her eyes.